shivshankardayal/full-website/algebra/source/binomials-multinomials-expansions.rst

 Binomials, Multinomials and Expansions
 **************************************
-An algebraic expression containing one term is called a monomila, two terms is called binomial and more than two is called multinomial.
+An algebraic expression containing one term is called a monomial, two terms is called binomial and more than two is called multinomial.
 Examples of a monimial expressions are :math:`2x, 4y,` examples of binomial expressions are :math:`a + b, x^2 + y^2, x^3 + y^3, x + \frac{1}{y}` and examples of